Documented clinical ownership, service boundaries, access controls, incident handling, and complaint escalation for form-first telehealth.

 Focused on low-complexity, high-frequency presentations.
 Complex or high-risk cases referred to in-person care.

-Clinical processes align with AHPRA guidance, TGA regulations, PBS requirements, privacy law, and documented service boundaries.
+Clinical processes use Australian practitioner guidance, medicines rules, privacy law, and documented service boundaries.

 The framework that ensures every patient interaction meets Australian healthcare standards.